jehu26/jehu.sty/README.md

 # styles

-Hopefully will be done by the next millenium.
+Hopefully will be done by the next millennium.